 Technology to the rescue (again)

-Just as we used technology to make the invitation process easier, we can also leverage tools to make the follow-up easier.
+Just as we used technology to make the invitation process easier, we can also leverage tools to make the follow-up easier and personalize the customer experience.
 First off, sending an email thanking them for their response is table stakes, but what if we sent them an email that was custom tailored based on their response?

 Again, we are talking in this example about a massive scale—hundreds or thousands of follow-ups in a given NPS cycle.